 Room assignments and roommate information will be available on your MyCentral no later than the last week of June for the Fall semester.
 New students starting in the Spring semester will be able to view their assignment on MyCentral just before the holidays in December.

-Students with roommate preferences should submit their request no later than JUNE 1.
+Students with roommate preferences should submit their request no later than the first week of June.
+See our top questions area above for details instructions!

 Preference requests are made via the Housing Assignment Gateway under the housing section of MyCentral.
 The preferences must be a mutual request to be considered.